kajuss8/KaunasBusStop/README.md

 - .NET SDK (for ASP.NET Core)
 - Node.js (for React)
 - Visual Studio (recommended) or any code editor
-- GTFS files for Kaunas transit data (place in the project directory or configure the path)
 - Database (e.g., SQL Server) if using Entity Framework Core

 ### Installation